Pronouns

 Example #1: We found ourselves puzzled over all these pronouns.

-Example #2: You need to do these grammar exercises yourself. - Intensive (myself,
+Example #2: You need to do these grammar exercises yourself. - Intensive (Same as reflexive but used only for emphasis.)

 Explanation: Used immediately after a personal pronoun for emphasis only.